linn221/Book-Inventory/journal.md

 - [ ] update paid column to bit type, and use casting on model

 ## UI
-- [ ] show book price in student.show details page
+- [x] show book price in student.show details page
+- [ ] replace text buttons with icons

 ## Bugs
 - [x] in course form, one additional tab has